Let's face it, we have a broken technical interview process in our industry

 These methods are designed to cause anxiety and pressure.
-Most people will not be comfortable to perform complex tasks in front of strangers who are evaluating your every move.
-Of course, there will be few who can ace these but what about the remaining? being able to perform under pressure is not a quality of a great programmer.
+Most people will not be comfortable performing complex tasks in front of strangers who are evaluating your every move.
+Of course, there will be few who can ace these but what about the remaining?
+Being able to perform under pressure is not a quality of a great programmer.
 You are not working as a hacker for an intelligence agency (Remember the popular NSFW scene from the movie Swordfish?).

 You are not Hugh Jackman from Swordfish or a hacker working for an intelligence agency

 Most of us never work under such pressure and performance anxiety in real life (I’m only talking about the case of someone watching over your shoulder and judging you) you might be under unrelated anxiety and pressure and those are the times we won’t be able to do our work properly and we might take sick days and stuff, so what is the point of expecting someone to perform these tasks under pressure for a job.